Helium314/HeliBoard/layouts.md

 * _comma_: `,` key with special popups, will adapt to language-specific comma, or display `/` in URL fields and `@` in email fields
 * _space_: space key, with icon when using a number layout
 * _zwnj_: Zero-width non-joiner (automatically added next to space in alphabet layout for some languages)

+If the layout has exactly 2 keys in the bottom row, these keys will replace comma and period keys.
+More exactly: the first key will replace the first functional key with `"groupId": 1` in the bottom row, and the second key with replace the first key with `"groupId": 2`.

 ## Simple format
 * One key per line